 18-Wheeler Accidents Las Vegas, Nevada

 Eighteen-wheeler accidents are often extremely severe, in terms of injuries to drivers, passengers, and pedestrians as well as the destruction of vehicles and other property.
-Individuals and families who are impacted by Las Vegas-area 18-wheeler accidents can benefit from legal representation by Bertoldo, Baker, Carter & Smith.
+Individuals and families who are impacted by Las Vegas-area 18-wheeler accidents can benefit from legal representation by Bertoldo, Baker, Carter, Smith & Cullen.

 To schedule, a consultation with our Las Vegas Truck accident lawyers contacts us today.
 We will advise you of your legal rights and options for pursuing benefits.

 The injuries incurred in 18-wheeler accidents are often catastrophic.
 This is in part because of the tremendous size of 18-wheeler trucks and the challenges of controlling them:

 - 18-wheelers are at least 70 feet long, with five axles

 - They weigh upwards of 80,000 pounds (cars weigh about 5,000 pounds)